icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 [![](images/ICGC_get_docker.png)](images/ICGC_get_docker.png "Click on the image to see it in full")

 ## Configuration
-After installing ICGC get, you will need to do configure some of the essential usage parameters, such as your access credentials.
+After installing ICGC get, you may need to do configure some of the essential usage parameters, such as your access credentials.
 The simplest way to do this is to invoke the `icgc-get configure` command and follow the instructions of the prompts.

+Should you not wish to get started right away,  it is possible to run the tool without making a configuration file at all.
+Most of the parameters already have default options if no config file is loaded.
+The only exceptions are output, repos, access credentials and if you are not using Docker, tool paths.
+These options can be passed via the appropriate command line options.

 In addition to using the `configure` command, most configuration options can be overwritten either through the command line, by assigning environmental variables, or by directly editing the `config.yaml` file.